constabulary/getgb.io/content/docs/depfile.md

 To be clear, the answer for how to get the most reliable builds with gb is always to copy your dependencies into `$PROJECT/vendor/src`.
 But it also clear that not everyone is comfortable with having actual copies of their dependencies source in their project's tree; they would rather have a file that explains where to get those dependencies on request.

-## Downloading of missing dependencies
+## Fetch missing dependencies

-If a dependency is listed in the `depfile` but is not present in the users' cache, gb will attempt to fetch it.
+If a dependency is listed in `$PROJECT/depfile` but is not present in the users' cache, gb will attempt to fetch it.

 _NOTE: currently only dependencies hosted on github are fetched.
 Vanity import paths, bitbucket, private git repos, etc. are not yet supported._

-## `depfile` syntax
+<h2 id="syntax"><code>depfile</code> syntax</h2>

 A valid `depfile` lives at `$PROJECT/depfile`.
 It contains one or more lines of text.
 The format of the line is

      name key=value [key=value]...

 `name` is an import path representing a remote repository.
-The only supported `key` is `version`, a valid `version` value is any SemVer 2.0 value.
-This SemVer tag must match a release tag in the format
+The only supported `key` is `version`, a valid `version` value is any SemVer 2.0.0 value.
+This version must match a release tag in the format

     v<semver>